Categories

 Large Language Models have the potential to transform scanned art catalogues into structured digital resources.
 This presentation uses the Corpus Rubenianum (a series of over 40 volumes on Rubens) as a case study to showcase how AI can extract bibliographic references, artwork provenance data and iconographic details from unstructured, unattractive PDFs.
 This data can then be transformed into compelling visualisations to foster art historical research and public engagement.

-Martin Roček, Charles University & Austrian Academy of Sciences
+Martin Roček, Charles University & IMAFO, Austrian Academy of Sciences

 Emily Lethbridge, Árni Magnússon Institute for Icelandic Studies